cran/ClustAssess/README.md

 * Rcpp
 * methods
 * stats
+* foreach
+* doParallel
+* irlba
+* progress
+* reshape2
+* stringr
+* uwot

-To run all examples and vignettes, the following packages are also needed:
+To use all stability-based assessment methods, and run all examples and vignettes, the following packages are also needed:

 * knitr
 * rmarkdown
 * e1071
 * dbscan
 * dendextend
 * Seurat
+* readr
+* patchwork

 # References